DNA64/DOSBoxES/README.md

 ## Project History

 It all began when I had been working on finishing up some old DOSBox projects I started on years ago, when Swingflip suggested releasing a stand alone build of DOSBox that would offer more performance then anything else currently available.
-The only problem, there was no way to launch games from within this new stand alone build Emulation Station, or was there?
+The only problem, there was no way to launch games from within this new stand alone build Emulationstation, or was there?

-While researching the Emulation Station website for inspiration with the script I was working on, I came across one that required you to manually enter the names of your games exactly in order for it to work.
+While researching the Emulationstation website for inspiration with the script I was working on, I came across one that required you to manually enter the names of your games exactly in order for it to work.
 To me this just wasn't acceptable, and I knew the same could be said for many of the end users.
 So why not automate it?
 And that is exactly what I set out to do.

 What started out as a solo project of mine, ended up becoming a team effort between DefKorns and myself.
 As it turns out, we were both working on similar projects at the same time.
 As he put..."Great minds think alike!".
 [Checkout his Project Here](https://defkorns.github.io/project-eris-2-emulationstation/)